Last Updated On

 Anxiety and Alcohol: A Vicious Cycle

 Whether anxiety causes alcohol misuse or the other way around, the research has largely settled on one thing: When the two disorders come together, they can form a vicious cycle.
-Not only does each condition makes the other one worse, but they also make each other harder to treat.
+Not only does each condition make the other one worse, but they also make each other harder to treat.
 You might start drinking to cope with anxiety, but find the effects of your drinking—poor job performance, strained personal relationships, or even just alcohol withdrawal—cause even more anxiety.
 Then you might drink even more than before to cope with these new stressors.
 And on and on it goes, until you’ve lost control.

 How We Can Help